pangolinjs/core/README.md

 `npm install front-end-styleguide`.

 For global CLI access install `npm install -g front-end-styleguide-cli`.
-The CLI needs a local version of front-end-styleguide.
+The CLI needs a local version of the front-end-styleguide.

 ## Project Creation

 Create new project with `front-end-styleguide init`.

+*If you didn't install the CLI package you have to run `./node_modules/.bin/front-end-styleguide init`.*

 ## Usage